Low Resolution to High Resolution: Easy Photoshop Trick

 Step 3: Increasing Image Size

-Step 5: Correcting the Edges
+Step 5: Correct the Edges and Save Your Image

 Conclusion